 4. Representation in Court: If negotiations fail, or if it’s in your best interest, we will represent you in court proceedings to advocate for your rights.

 5. Ensuring Compliance: Once a divorce agreement or court order is in place, we will assist you in enforcing the agreement with your ex-spouse.

-At Fairway Law Group, we pride ourselves on providing comprehensive and empathetic legal support while aggressively representing our clients.
+At Fairway Law Group, we believe in doing great work, fast.
 We’ll be there to walk you through each step, keeping you informed and making sure your voice is heard throughout the process.